codegen-sh/codegen-examples/README.md

 codegen init
 ```

-Activate a virtual environment
+Activate the virtual environment
 ```bash
 source .codegen/.venv/bin/activate
 ```

 Your environment is now ready to run example codemods.

-### IDE Configuration
+### IDE Configuration (Optional)

 To configure your IDE for optimal use with Codegen, follow our [IDE setup guide](https://docs.codegen.com/introduction/ide-usage#configuring-your-ide-interpreter).

 ## Examples

-Within the /examples folder, each subdirectory contains a self-contained example with:
+Within the examples folder, each subdirectory contains a self-contained example with:
 - An explanation of the transformation (`README.md`)
 - A Codegen script that performs the transformation (`run.py`)
 - Sample code to transform if not using a repository (`input_repo/`)